-Since 1964, the national award-winning Center for Volunteer & Nonprofit Leadership (CVNL) has advanced nonprofits and volunteerism by strengthening leadership, encouraging innovation, and empowering individuals throughout the Bay Area.
+Since 1964, the national award-wining Center for Volunteer & Nonprofit Leadership (CVNL) has advanced nonprofits and volunteerism by strengthening leadership, encouraging inovation, and empowering individuals throughout the Bay Area.
 CVNL serves as an Emergency Volunteer Center (EVC), overseeing volunteers and donations for Napa and Marin Counties in the aftermath of a disaster.

 In the last four years, CVNL has stood up an emergency volunteer center multiple times due to fires and earthquakes.
 The most recent disaster that struck our region was the North Bay Fires which started on October 9, 2017.
 We operated two EVCs simultaneously in two different counties.
 In Napa, we managed over 2,000 volunteers who staffed three evacuation centers and shelters, and in Marin we managed nearly 1,000 volunteers who staffed one large evacuation center and shelter.

 Following the fires, we partnered with Redwood Credit Union to distribute $1.621 million to people impacted by the fires.
 We also distributed grants to nonprofits who provided direct services to people and animals impacted by the fires.
 CVNL is still involved in Napa’s long term recovery.
 We recruit and manage volunteers for Napa’s Long Term Recovery Group, which is comprised of nonprofit and government agencies dedicated to the whole community’s recovery.

 In Napa County, more than 600 families lost their homes in the fire; many more people lost their jobs because businesses burned down; thousands more residents suffered financially due to the weakened economy.
 Nonprofits saw a significant increase in the number of clients and in the severity of client needs.